PDAL/wrench/README.md

 And more algorithms will be added in the future!

+The whole suite of tools has been integrated into the QGIS Processing framework in QGIS starting from QGIS 3.32 (release in June 2023).
+There is no plugin to install - everything is available in QGIS core - just open the Processing toolbox and search for point cloud algorithms.

 Most of the tools are multi-threaded, making good use of all available CPUs for fast processing.

 All tools are based on PDAL pipelines, also using the other usual geospatial libraries: GDAL/OGR, GEOS and PROJ.